leewujung/soundrae/printing.md

 ![Picture](screenshots/2017-08-02-142249_1824x984_scrot.png)

 What should come up is the printer settings interface.
+The two printers I wanted to set up are shown here already connected.
+One note however is that for the Ricoh, I managed to fix the yellow warning sign by connecting to the correct IP address for the printer.
+I was still able to print through the Ricoh before the fix, but the IP I used was the printer's own server.

 ![Picture](screenshots/print1.png)